243 Elm St, Hanover, MA 02339, USA

 Owned By: Town of Hanover

 The Hanover Conservation Commission owns these 22-acres of open meadow and forested upland.
-The Curtis Anchor Forge, famous for casting the anchor of the USS Constitution, was located here in the 1700s.
-Also on this site was the Curtis Rubber Mill (founded in 1873), the largest of its kind in the country.
+The Curtis Anchor Forge was located here in the 1700s, and later the Curtis Rubber Mill (founded in 1873), the largest of its kind in the country.
 The dam on the Indian Head River fueled these industries as well as earlier mills.
 Now it forces migrating fish to scale a fish ladder as they swim upstream to spawn.

 The pond created by the dam welcomes non-motorized boats and catch-and-release fishing.
 Due to mercury contamination from 19th and 20th century industries upstream, fish caught here may not be consumed.
 When boating, be careful to stay away from the dam.